GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ## Challenges

 - Challenge 1: Upload the data to the vector database
-  - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
-Do this using a Genkit flow.
+  - Using a Genkit flow, create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
 - Challenge 2: Your first flow that analyses the user's input
-  - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
+  - Create a flow that takes the user's latest input and extract *any* long term preference or dislike.
 - Challenge 3: Create vector searchable queries
 - Challenge 4: Update the retriever to fetch documents
 - Challenge 5: The full RAG flow